tinoschroeter/tinoschroeter/README.md

     ],
     cloud: ["AWS", "GCP", "Firebase"],
     IoT: ["Arduino", "Raspberry Pi", "ESP8266", "3D Printing"],
-    joke: "The glass is neither half-full nor half-empty, the glass is twice as big as it needs to be."
+    joke: "Debugging is like being the detective in a crime movie where you're also the murderer at the same time."
   },
 };
 ```